 Ben Allen, Technical Lead Radiographer at QEHB said: “This new equipment allows the radiographers and the patients to be confident in the DIBH treatment delivery and ensures we are delivering the radiotherapy exactly as we plan to.

 “It is a patient friendly system and is extremely quick and easy to use, minimising the time the patient needs to lie on the treatment couch whilst ensuring the highest quality delivery of DIBH.”

-This equipment will be another example of how, with your help, Queen Elizabeth Hospital Birmingham Charity can ensure the best long term care for patients, by providing added extras over and above what the NHS can provide.
+This equipment is another example of how, with your help, Queen Elizabeth Hospital Birmingham Charity ensure the best long term care for patients, by providing 'added extras' and going 'over and above' what the NHS can provide.

-Take part in QEHB Charity's Breast Cancer Awareness campaign this October and support our Breast Cancer appeal.
-QEHB Charity will be bringing in two new pieces of equipment, which will...Find out more >
+Be part of QEHB Charity's Breast Cancer Awareness campaign taking place this October to support our Breast Cancer appeal.
+Last year QEHB Charity brought in two new pieces of equipment,...Find out more >